cysouw/diathesis/text/c08_preverbs.md

 ### [ N– | NA ] Preverb reflexive accusative {#sec:preverb-reflexive-resultative}

 Some intransitive verbs like *tanzen* 'to dance' [@next a] allow for a added-result diathesis *antanzen* 'to achieve something through dancing' [@next b].
 With this diathesis, the result of the dancing is expressed as a new accusative argument.
-A special characteristic of this diathesis is that a dative reflexive pronoun is obligatorily [see also @wunderlich1997: 105--106].
+A special characteristic of this diathesis is that a dative reflexive pronoun is obligatory [see also @wunderlich1997: 105--106].

 ::: ex
 a.
 Ich habe gestern viel getanzt.